 Personality is made up the characteristic patterns of thoughts, feelings, and behaviors that make a person unique.
-Personality arises from within the individual and remains fairly consistent throughout life.
-You can learn more about the basic components of personality in the following article: What is Personality?
+It arises from within the individual and remains fairly consistent throughout life.
+How exactly do psychologists define personality?
+What are the different components of personality?
+You can learn about the answers to these questions and more in this overview of personality.

 Theories of Personality: